CoDS-GCS/Bigdata_course_project/README.md

 1) For question answering application:

   a.
-Currently, the algorithms existing for handling the second module (that we are concerned with) tend to get the knowledge graph, and create dictionaries from it.
+Currently, the algorithms existing for handling the second module of QA (which needs improvement) tend to get the knowledge graph, and create dictionaries from it.
 These dictionaries carry the information about vertices and predicates in the graph which are to be used to perform the mapping from the question to the KG.

   b.
 On the other hand, we are trying to bypass this indexing step.
 That's why we replaced the steps of building these dictionaries with trying to fetch only the information that we need from the knowledge graph.
 We do that by creating several simple queries to fetch the required vertices and then fetch the relations connected to them.